grassrootseconomics/org-website/content/Blog/red-cross-cic.md

 Author: Will Ruddick
 Date: Sep 27, 2020
 Slug: red-cross-cic

-modified

-: Sep 28, 2020
+Modified: Sep 28, 2020
 Summary: Staggering Impact: 169,270,038 Sarafu traded between 39,217 users in 267,479 transactions on a blockchain during stagnate markets.

-tags

-: results,survey,Red Cross
+Tags: results,survey,Red Cross

 After several years of Community Inclusion Currencies (CICs) being used independently in post Red Cross and WFP intervention sites and a year of